sayymon/kotlin-basics/topics/basic-literals.md

 Você pode adicionar quantos sublinhados desejar: 1__000_000, 1_2_3.
 Lembre-se de que os sublinhados não podem aparecer no início ou no final do número.
 Se você escrever _10 ou 100_, receberá um erro.

+FEEDBACK:

+Integer values can be separated by one or more underscores with one exception, underscores can't appear at the beginning and at the end of the number.

+Valores inteiros podem ser separados por um ou mais sublinhados com um exceção, sublinhados não podem aparecer no início e no final de o número.

 ##Characters
 A single character can represent a digit, a letter, or another symbol.
 To write a single character, we wrap a symbol in single quotes as follows: 'A', 'B', 'C', 'x', 'y', 'z', '0', '1', '2', '9'.
 Character literals can represent alphabet letters, digits from '0' to '9', whitespaces (' '), or some other symbols (e.g., '$').